netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 ## Enable the collector

 The `sensors` collector is disabled by default.

-To enable it, edit the `charts.d.conf` file using `edit-config` from the Netdata [config directory](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md), which is typically at `/etc/netdata`.
+To enable the collector, you need to edit the configuration file of `charts.d/sensors.conf`.
+You can do so by using the `edit config` script.

+> ### Note
+> To edit configuration files in a safe way, we provide the [`edit config` script](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md#use-edit-config-to-edit-configuration-files) located in your [Netdata config directory](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md#the-netdata-config-directory) (typically is `/etc/netdata`) that creates the proper file and opens it in an editor automatically.
+> It is recommended to use this way for configuring Netdata.

 ```bash
 cd /etc/netdata   # Replace this path with your Netdata config directory, if different
 sudo ./edit-config charts.d.conf
 ```

-It also needs to be set to "force" to be enabled:
+You need to uncomment the regarding `sensors`, and set the valie to `force`.

 ```shell
 # example=force